fbpx

 ESSENCE Ventures President & CEO Caroline Wanga Steps Down After Four Years

-Richelieu Dennis, founder and chairman of Sundial Technology & Media Group (parent company of ESSENCE Ventures), praised Wanga’s leadership:
+In a statement released Monday, Richelieu Dennis, founder and chairman of Sundial Technology & Media Group, parent company of ESSENCE Ventures praised Wanga’s leadership and impact:

 “We are profoundly grateful to Caroline for her leadership, vision, and unwavering advocacy of Black women and culture.
 Her expertise in culture, equity, and organizational change has fueled progress across the ESSENCE Ventures portfolio.
 Caroline has left an indelible mark on ESSENCE and beyond, and we celebrate the many ways she has amplified our mission and impact.”